cuba fuel shortage

 A portable fan > This works well

+You can even order food online and have it sent to a casa particular!
 If you want to help out, consider ordering some food for your casa particular.
 You can order it online and get it sent to your Cuban host.
 Supermarket 23 comes highly recommended and your host will need to show ID to accept it.

-Shortage of bottled drinking water
+Potential shortages of bottled drinking water

-Please DONT buy bottled water in Cuba.
+I’ve not seen ANY issues in this area, but please DONT buy bottled water in Cuba.
 Take a filter water bottle.
 Then you can save both the environment from single-use plastic and necessary resources by avoiding the requirement to buy bottled water!

 I wrote about drinking water in Cuba here, if you want more detail.